Pelham is known to be one of the fastest growing cities in the state of Alabama.

 Set on 5 lush acres of farmland, this is one of the states oldest wineries, producing a vast array of white, red and fruit wines.

-Visitors can sample local wines in the charming bistro, take a tour of verdant vineyards then stop to purchase favourite wines from the gift store.
+Visitors can sample local wines in the charming bistro, but if you have some time I highly recommend to take a tour of the verdant vineyards.
+I found it a very interesting experience, afterwards I purchased some of my favorite wines from the gift store.

 The wineries ‘2018 Southern Blend’, made with Muscadine grapes and notes of blackberry and raspberry is a reasonably priced option, or if you seek a delicious full-bodied red – ‘Tuxedo Junction’, the vineyards most popular wine, is blended with caramel, chocolate and raspberries!